Do the tuition fees for International students include the school fees, bus fees and diploma exam fees?

 Where can I live in Edmonton?

-Often International students live with relatives or with family friends who already live in Edmonton.
+Often International students live with relatives or with a responsible adult who already live in Edmonton.
 If you are a student without these connections, you may choose to explore a home stay provider:

 Can I go to the school closest to where I will be living?